taitran54/ReviewSA/README.md

+# Wellcome to My Project

-The project using fastapi on Python language
+- This project using fastapi on Python language

+- It's currently working on: http://103.153.75.102:5000/ with some routes:

-Steps to follow to run the project on WINDOWS:
+- Steps to follow to run the project on WINDOWS:

     // This command to install virtualenv
     pip install virtualenv